 “I value the advice given to the BLM by these citizen-based Resource Advisory Councils,” said Juan Palma, BLM-Utah State Director.
 “The people who use and enjoy BLM-managed lands deserve a formal voice on public land issues.
 Their input enhances our agency’s ability to administer and conserve these lands for current and future generations of Americans.”

-Individuals may nominate themselves or others to serve on the advisory council.
 Nominees, who must be Utah residents, will be judged on the basis of their training, education, and knowledge of the council’s geographical area.
 Nominees should also demonstrate a commitment to consensus-building and collaborative decision making.
-All nominations must be accompanied by: 1) letters of reference from any represented interests or organizations; 2) a completed RAC application form; and 3) any other information that speaks to the nominee's qualifications.
+All nominations must be accompanied by: 1) letters of reference (at least two) from any represented interests or organizations; 2) a completed RAC application form; and 3) any other information that speaks to the nominee's qualifications.

-The two positions open on the Utah RAC are in the following category:
+The six positions open on the Utah RAC are in the following categories:

-Category One – Public land ranchers and representatives of organizations associated with energy and mineral development, the timber industry, developed outdoor recreation, transportation or rights-of-way, off-highway vehicle use, and commercial recreation.
+-Two positions in Category One – Public land ranchers and representatives of organizations associated with energy and mineral development, the timber industry, transportation or rights-of-way, off-highway vehicle use, and commercial recreation.

 Fillable application forms are available online at: http://www.blm.gov/ut/st/en/res/resource_advisory.html.

 Nominations should be emailed or postmarked by Sept.
 4, 2014, to: